The Blade (wrestler): Total Nonstop Action Wrestling / Impact Wrestling (2015–2018)

-Guilmette initially appeared in Impact Wrestling through the company's One Night Only PPV's under his Pepper Parks ring name.
-First appearing at the 2015 One Night Only event X-Travaganza 2015, losing against Kenny King and Jay Rios, he would next appear on 2015's Gut Check PPV, losing to Drew Galloway.
+Guilmette initially appeared in Impact Wrestling through the company's TNA One Night Only PPV's under his Pepper Parks ring name.
+First appearing at the 2015 One Night Only event X-Travaganza 2015, losing against Kenny King and Jay Rios, he next appeared on 2015's Gut Check PPV, losing to Drew Galloway.

 The following year on January 8, 2016; Parks appeared for the company again in the first One Night Only PPV of the year losing to Trevor Lee.
 He appeared for the company again for the January 19 edition of Impact Wrestling, where he suffered a loss against Mike Bennett.
 On March 23, Impact Wrestling announced that Guilmette had signed a contract.

 On the June 7 edition of Impact Wrestling, he made his Impact debut under the name Braxton Sutter, defeating local independent wrestler Bill Callous in a singles match.
 On June 12, 2016, at Slammiversary, Sutter wrestled James Storm in a losing effort.
 On the June 21, episode of Impact Wrestling, Sutter was challenged by Rockstar Spud who had interrupted Sutter's scheduled match against indy wrestler Balam, Sutter went on to defeat Spud and following his victory, was viciously attacked by Spud.
 On the June 28 episode of Impact Wrestling, he won a battle-royal to become the number one contender for the Impact Wrestling X Division Championship, but was defeated by then champion Mike Bennett who invoked his match against Sutter immediately following the battle-royal.
 On the July 5 episode of Impact Wrestling, he participated in an Ultimate X match for the X Division Championship, in a losing effort.
 During the match, he broke a tooth of Rockstar Spud's, intensifying their current feud over several months.
 At 2016's Destination X, he competed in a six-man ladder match to be number one contender to the X Division Championship, losing to DJZ.
 On the September 1 edition of Impact Wrestling, Rockstar Spud viciously attacked Sutter with a chair during an Ultimate X match, and attacked him once again on the September 8 edition of Impact Wrestling after his match against Drew Galloway, breaking one of his teeth.
 On the September 15, Sutter defeated Rockstar Spud in an "Empty Arena, No Turnbuckles" match, ending their feud.
 At Bound for Glory he participated in the Bound for Gold but was eliminated first by the eventual winner Eli Drake.

 On the October 6 episode of Impact Wrestling, Braxton Sutter took part in the first Team X Gold match, teaming with DJZ and Mandrews, and defeated The Helms Dynasty and Marshe Rockett.
 On the November 3 episode of Impact Wrestling, the team, now dubbed "Go for Broke" defeated once again The Helms Dynasty and Marshe Rockett as well as Rockstar Spud and Decay in a three-way tag team match.
 On the December 1 episode of Impact Wrestling, Sutter faced Mandrews and DJZ for his Impact Wrestling X Division Championship, but lost the match.